 Lifetime estimate: If you’re retiring now at age 65, Fidelity suggests that women have retirement savings and income to cover $192,816 of out-of-pocket expenses throughout your remaining years.
 But you won’t spend that all at once.
 Your income (like Social Security) can help pay for care.

 LTC: If you require long-term care, such as nursing home care or in-home assistance, you may incur additional costs.
 Using national averages, in-home care and assisted living might cost roughly $4,500 per month, while nursing home care can be significantly more expensive.
+Formulate a plan for paying for LTC as soon as possible, whether you’ll pay yourself or go on Medicaid.

 When is the best time to claim Social Security?